nqanh/affordance-net/README.md

 	- You should see the detected objects and their affordances:

 2. (Optional) Demo on depth camera (such as Asus Xtion):
-	- With AffordanceNet and the depth camera, you can easily select the interested object and its affordances for applications such as grasping, pouring, etc.
+	- With AffordanceNet and the depth camera, you can easily select the interested object and its affordances for robotic applications such as grasping, pouring, etc.
 	- First, launch your depth camera with ROS, OpenNI, etc.
 	- `cd $AffordanceNet_ROOT/tools`
 	- `python demo_asus.py`